kzwolenik95/personal-site/content/resume/index.md

         subtitle: Aditi – Bogota, Colombia, later Remote from Spain
         date: 2023.03 – Present
         description: |
-          As a Cloud Admin L2, **I manage Kubernetes clusters on Amazon EKS** as part of a Cluster-as-a-Service team, providing infrastructure for application teams across the organization.
-I operate and troubleshoot Terraform pipelines in GitLab that automate cluster provisioning and upgrades, working closely with the DevOps team responsible for maintaining the underlying Terraform modules. **I handle Kubernetes manifests for internal cluster-specific tools** and coordinate with AWS support to resolve infrastructure-related issues.
-I use Datadog to monitor cluster health, creating alerts and dashboards to ensure visibility for both our team and application owners. **My contributions include optimizing monitoring coverage while reducing Datadog costs** and enhancing team efficiency by developing CLI scripts that streamline routine tasks.
-I collaborate with application teams and the DevOps group to address cluster-related needs, ensuring reliable and scalable Kubernetes environments.
+          - Manage Kubernetes clusters on Amazon EKS as part of a Cluster-as-a-Service team, providing infrastructure for application teams.
+          - Operate and troubleshoot Terraform pipelines in GitLab for cluster provisioning and upgrades.
+          - Collaborate with the DevOps team to maintain and improve Terraform modules.
+          - Handle Kubernetes manifests for internal cluster-specific tools.
+          - Coordinate with AWS support to resolve infrastructure-related issues.
+          - Monitor cluster health using Datadog, creating alerts and dashboards for visibility.
+          - Optimize monitoring coverage while reducing Datadog costs.
+          - Enhance team efficiency by developing CLI scripts to streamline routine tasks.
+          - Work closely with application teams to address cluster-related needs and ensure reliable Kubernetes environments.
       - title: System Administrator
         subtitle: Comarch SAS – Bogota, Colombia
         date: 2019.06 — 2023.03
         description: |
-          As a System Administrator, I advanced to a 2nd line support role, **taking ownership of monitoring systems** and client communication.
-I managed on-premise Linux systems, Oracle databases, and evolving Java applications while supporting the transition of the web layer to Docker-based microservices and an early-stage Kubernetes deployment on OpenShift within the company's private cloud. **I implemented an automated interface for an internal tool, reducing a complex and error-prone one-hour manual process to a few minutes.** This automation not only improved operational efficiency but also minimized human error during critical workflows. **I automated server configurations using Bash, Python, and Ansible and maintained Jenkins pipelines**, troubleshooting deployments and contributing to permanent solutions.
-My monitoring responsibilities expanded **to configuring Prometheus and creating advanced Grafana dashboards** while continuing to enhance Nagios scripts for better system observability.
-I collaborated with international clients in Dominican Republic, Colombia and Argentina, addressing technical concerns and improving ticket response times.
-Additionally, I provided one-off SQL reports to meet client-specific requests, such as data integrity checks.
-Despite my new responsibilities, I continued to handle select tasks from my previous role to ensure consistent service quality and operational efficiency.
+          - Ownership of monitoring systems and client communication.
+          - Managed on-premise Linux systems, Oracle databases, and Java applications.
+          - Supported the transition to Docker-based microservices and early-stage Kubernetes on OpenShift.
+          - Automated a complex, error-prone manual process using an internal tool, reducing execution time from one hour to a few minutes.
+          - Maintained and troubleshot Jenkins pipelines, contributing to permanent solutions.
+          - Configured Prometheus and created advanced Grafana dashboards for monitoring.
+          - Improved system observability with Nagios by creating custom bash scripts.
+          - Collaborated with international clients (Dominican Republic, Colombia, and Argentina).
+          - Provided ad hoc SQL reports for client-specific requests like data integrity checks.
       - title: 1st line support enginner
         date: 2017.07 — 2019.06
         subtitle: Comarch SA – Cracow, Poland
         description: |
-          In this role, I provided technical support for on-premise Linux systems, Oracle databases, and Java applications on Apache, Tomcat, and Oracle WebLogic. **I automated routine tasks using Bash and Python scripts scheduled with cron, reducing manual work and improving efficiency.** I extended Nagios monitoring by creating custom scripts for system checks not covered by default, enhancing system visibility.
-By resolving tickets promptly and collaborating with 2nd line engineers and developers, I maintained high SLAs and improved incident response processes.
-I also documented monitoring procedures and standard operating workflows, facilitating better knowledge sharing across the team.
+          - Provided technical support for on-premise Linux systems, Oracle databases, and Java applications (Apache, Tomcat, and Oracle WebLogic).
+          - Automated routine tasks using Bash and Python scripts scheduled with cron, improving efficiency.
+          - Extended Nagios monitoring by creating custom scripts for system checks not covered by default.
+          - Maintained high SLAs by resolving tickets promptly and collaborating with 2nd line engineers and developers.
+          - Documented monitoring procedures and standard operating workflows to facilitate knowledge sharing across the team.
   - name: Education
     content:
       - title: Computer Science